MelissaTanksley/MelissaTanksley/README.md

 - 🔭 I’m currently working on ...
 * WEBJr - Collaborating remotely with 12 other engineers.
 I am the UX Designer and Front End Developer for a website that helps junior devlopers seek jobs.
-* Family Promise - Collaborating with 10 other engineers to create a computerized intake form for a homeless shelter.
-I created wireframes and intake forms.
+* Family Promise of Spokane - Remotely collaborating with 6 other engineers to add features (Facebook, DocuSign, Dark Mode) to their application

 - 🌱 I’m currently learning ...
 * and freshening up my skills in Python using a Udemy Complete Bootcamp course